essox514/lasnep/PIEO_SIGCOMM2019_notes.md

 Author claims that the proposed solution is "fast, scalable and more expressive than state-of-the-art".

 The author considers that a packet scheduler consist into First-In First-Out (FIFO) queues where each queue contain packet of the same flow.
+To allow scalability, author splits accros multiple SRAM blocks the informations.
+The announce complexity order is
+$O(\sqrt{N}gg)$ with N the list size.

 # Critics